MooersLab/MooersLab/README.md

 Text written for grant applications and articles will take even more time because it needs to be highly polished.
 Sufficient time has to be scheduled for it.
-I plan to spend more time rewriting, so you can expect the new words generated in the next bimonthly reports to decline.
+I plan to spend more time rewriting, so you can expect the new words generated in the following bimonthly reports to decline.

 The slump from November to February was due to switching laptop computers.
 The new computer does not run Whisper correctly, dramatically reducing my conversion of audio files to text.